nxt-ext/nxt/html/ui/plugins/DEVELOPERS.md

-For a plugin to be valid is has to be delivered with a minimum set of files and come with a ``manifest.json`` plugin manifest file being compatibel with the current mayor plugin version and providing some meta information about the plugin.
+For a plugin to be valid is has to be delivered with a minimum set of files and come with a ``manifest.json`` plugin manifest file being compatibel with the current major plugin version and providing some meta information about the plugin.

 ----